murilotimo/moodle-theme_caixa/README.txt

 HTML code for settings and block areas
 ======================================

-In this document you will find some code snippets to help you to customize the Info Box and the Marketing Blocks
+Here you will find some code samples to help you to customize the Info Box and the Marketing Blocks

 You can insert any HTML tag to customize the frontpage blocks.
-Use a <div> as container and add the height to keep the same value in all the blocks.
+Use a <div> as a main container and add the height to keep the same value in all the blocks.

 The Font Awesome icons set is available in http://fortawesome.github.io/Font-Awesome/icons/.
 You can insert any of them and following the examples http://fortawesome.github.io/Font-Awesome/examples/

 Front Page Slider Styles
 ------------------------